sagar30051991/nifty_erpnext/erpnext/docs/user/manual/en/accounts/articles/tracking-project-profitability-using-cost-center.md

 #### 3.2 Projectwise Budgeting

-You can define budgets against the Cost Center associated with a Project.
-At any point of time, you can refer Budget Variance Report to analysis the expense vs budget against a cost center.
+If you have also define budgets in the Cost Center of a Project, you will get Budget Variance Report for a Cost Center of a Project.

 To check Budget Variance report, go to:

-`Accounts > Budget and Cost Center > Budget Variance Report`
+`Accounts > Standard Reports > Budget Variance Report`

 [Click here to learn how to do budgeting from Cost Center]({{docs_base_url}}/user/manual/en/accounts/budgeting.html).